tdwg/vocab/documentation-specification.md

 **term list** - A document that is part of a vocabulary and that lists the terms within the vocabulary that are grouped in a particular way, such as falling within a particular namespace.

 **user** - This standard refers to two categories of users.
 A user can be a human user interacting with a server through a user-agent (software such as a Web browser), and referred to in brief as a "human".
-A user can also be a semantic client: computer software interacting semi-autonomously with a server, and referred to in brief as a "machine".
-Both a user-agent assisting the human, and a semantic client are referred to generically as "clients".
+A user can also be a machine client: computer software interacting semi-autonomously with a server, and referred to in brief as a "machine".
+Both a user-agent assisting the human, and a machine client are referred to generically as "clients".

 **version** - a “snapshot” of a resource in time.
 A version is created at a particular moment in time and documents the state of the resource until that version is replaced by a later version.

 **vocabulary** - a collection of standardized terms and their definitions.
 Terms MAY represent classes, properties, or concepts.
+TDWG vocabularies can include both metadata schemes and controlled vocabularies.

 **vocabulary extension term list** - a specialized type of term list that asserts additional properties for terms beyond their basic human-readable definitions.
 For example, a vocabulary extension can assert for a term subclass or subproperty relations, class restrictions, ranges or domains, etc.